open/close all folders

 Live Action TV

-- Done in "Quarantine," of The New Twilight Zone.
+- Done in "Quarantine," of The Twilight Zone (1985).
 A space-weapons expert is brought out of cold sleep to destroy a meteor that's about to fall on Earth.
 In this future, everyone has psychic powers and live in a wholly agrarian society that hippies can only dream of; even the biocomputer chimpanzees are equals.
 Every tiff the guy has with the future society is brushed aside with some half-baked response to the effect of, "Ha, we're just that damn awesome."
 However, it's revealed that they didn't bring him out of cold sleep to destroy a meteor, but to destroy a ship of survivors from the nuclear holocaust.
 Because we can't let those damn dirty military people land and ruin our perfect planet, especially since they're American damn dirty military people.
 In the shot of the ship being destroyed, the "United States of America" label on the side of the ship was extremely large.
 The writer sure wanted to let you know who the "bad guy" was in the nuclear war.

 - The society in Star Trek: The Next Generation episode "The Masterpiece Society" was deliberately designed to be a Straw Utopia.
 Every inhabitant was genetically engineered to fit perfectly into his place in the Perfect Society.
 But any outside influence — like a visiting starship or a natural disaster — destabilized that society to the point of destruction.
 A very heavy-handed Aesop about Straw Utopias in general.
 Sometimes, the TNG-era Federation comes across as a Straw Utopia due to poor writing.
 But there are a few episodes, mostly on Star Trek: Deep Space Nine, that inserted flaws into Federation society.